pschaus/book_lepl1402/source/part1.rst

 |                       |                                                 |
 +-----------------------+-------------------------------------------------+

-The same also happens with the parameters of methods; when you call a method with arguments, for example :code:`printArea("Area of square", t)`, the argument values are copied into the parameter variables of the called method.
+The same also happens with the parameters of methods; when you call a method with arguments, for example :code:`calculateArea(side)`, the argument values are copied into the parameter variables of the called method.

-Note that it is illegal to use a local variable that doesn't have a value:
+Note that it is illegal to use a local variable, i.e., a variable declared inside a method, before you have assigned a value to it:

 ..  code-block:: java